When is the best time to renew car insurance?

 What is car insurance renewal and how does it work?

-Most car insurance policies offer annual cover, meaning they start on the date you choose, and expire exactly a year later.
+Most car insurance policies offer annual cover.
+This means they start on the date you choose, and expire exactly a year later.

 Lately, more insurers have started offering rolling monthly contracts, but the majority still stick to an annual renewal date.